thesmith1/midi_zonifier/README.md

 }
 ```

 This file assumes only one controller on MIDI channel 1 and divides its keyboard in two zones: the first one will output notes without transpose on channel 4, the second one will output notes on channel 5 with transpose of +12.
+You are completely free of choosing which notes belong to a zone: zones can overlap and there can be notes that do not belong to any zone (they won't be sent anywhere).
+Please note that startNote and endNote are included in the zone.

 In order to load a configuration on the Zonifier, click on Open Directory and select the folder that contains the file. (**Attention**: the folder you select must contain only JSON files that are configuration files of the Zonifier; any other JSON file and the application will crash!)